pangeo-data/pangeo-tutorial/notebooks/amazon-web-services/Welcome.md

 ## Where is this running?

-This session is running on [binder.pangeo.io](http://binder.pangeo.io), a service designed by the Jupyter community, and operated by the Pangeo community with additional services like the ability to use [dask-kubernetes](https://kubernetes.dask.org/en/latest/).
-This Binder is running on Google Cloud Platform in the `us-central1-b` region.
+This session is running on [https://aws-uswest2-binder.pangeo.io](https://aws-uswest2-binder.pangeo.io), a service designed by the Jupyter community, and operated by the Pangeo community with additional services like the ability to use [dask-kubernetes](https://kubernetes.dask.org/en/latest/).
+This Binder is running Amazon Web Services `us-west-2` region.

 ## Acknowledgments

 Pangeo is supported, in part, by the National Science Foundation (NSF) and the National Aeronautics and Space Administration (NASA).
-Google provided compute credits on Google Cloud Platform.
+Google and Amazon have generously provided Cloud credits in support of this project.